AndrewMichael2020/markettech-demo/README.md

   - out-of-window conversions.
 - Flip the window from 7 → 30 days and see how “truth” changes.

+**Q&A (3–5 minutes):**
+Ask: “If Finance and Marketing disagree, which ‘truth’ should win—and who decides?”

-### 60–75: Notebook – quality gates
+### 40–50: Quality gates and product surface

 - Add and run simple checks:
   - negative revenue
   - orphan conversions (no matching session)
   - invalid or future timestamps.
 - Message: if checks fail, we don’t ship the metric.

-### 75–95: Product – Streamlit app

 - Open `app.py` and point out it uses the same generator and SQL view.
-- Use the filters to change the attribution window and history window live.
+- In the Streamlit app, change:
+  - **History window (days)**
+  - **Attribution window (days)**
   - Toggle “Inject demo anomalies” and watch quality metrics react.

-### 95–115: (Optional) AI loop and/or Cloud Run
+**Q&A (3–5 minutes):**
+Ask: “Which check would you add next for your own company’s data?”

+### 50–60: Optional AI + wrap‑up

-- Show how the AI cleaner proposes a plan and how the judge reviews it.
+- Briefly show that the AI cleaner (OpenAI or local Gemma) proposes a plan and that a judge reviews it.
-- Briefly show the Dockerfile and explain that Cloud Run just wraps this app in a container behind a URL.

-### 115–120: Close
+- Emphasize that the AI is constrained by **your** contract and quality rules.
+- Connect to real teams: how this pattern maps to BI tools, data platforms, and ML systems students might see on co‑op.

+**Final close (2–3 minutes):**

 - One-line summary: **Metrics are code, contracts are governance, and products are URLs.**
+- Invite questions about how they might adapt this pattern to their own internships or projects.

 ---